 1. You are given a sample of ca 100 mg of pure potassium iodate KIO3.
 The exact mass is written on the label of the vial.
-Report it in the table on the next page.
+Report it in the table below.

 2. Prepare 100 mL of potassium iodate solution in the 100 mL volumetric flask, using the whole sample of solid potassium iodate and deionized water.
 This solution is called S.